-There are more reason to why you should not dropship from AliExpress.
+There are more reasons why you should not dropship from AliExpress.
 You can read about them in my blog post:

 Please do not make my mistake and make sure to have a good relationship with your dropship supplier.
 At least, always ASK FOR A SAMPLE from the supplier on AliExpress or Alibaba BEFORE you send anything to your customers.
 I was too eager to get hold of a very popular toy to sell before the Holidays.
 I did not have time to wait on a sample, and oh Gosh…I was in for a disaster.

 Whether you have got a warehouse full of products somewhere or are using Amazon FBA, make sure you have got enough inventory to launch.
 This is a balance that can be tricky when using Amazon FBA because you do not want to get hit with extra charges if your inventory does not sell out fast enough.

 In general, it is still better to have too much inventory than not enough.
 Pay attention to how your sales increase, so you can be smart with future orders.

 Step 11.
 The Importance Of Customer Reviews

 What is very important once you get going with your eCommerce business is customer reviews.
 They will not only be goodwill for your business in the sense of people liking your product but also to get better rankings on Amazon.
 It will boost your seller performance level, and with it, Amazon will give you more and better exposure.

 Repeat And Watch The Big Bucks Roll In

 If you have completed the 10 steps, you are now ready to launch.
 Exciting!

 I wish you all the best of luck starting your eCommerce store.
 Hopefully, you will see the sales roll in fast enough.
 If not, you need to re-evaluate your business model and marketing strategy, and then get on it all over again.

 Do not give up!